 Nowadays people seem to ignore the erratic unfolding of ancient fluxes which moulded Northern lands.
 Lost in their present, they forget the pathways leading from the past to our time.
 Just a few memories.
-By the middle ages, between 1130 and 1194, England and to some extent Wales and Ireland, shared with Sicily a common Norman domain: Byzantine mercenaries and recognizers of Eastern civilizations after capturing Sicily, these conquerors from the North Sea introduced a fascinating network between the shorelines of the north and Mediterranean.
+By the middle ages, between 1130 and 1194, England, and to some extent Wales and Ireland, shared with Sicily a Norman domain: Byzantine mercenaries and recognisers of Middle East cultures after capturing Sicily, these conquerors from the North Sea introduced a route between the Northern and Mediterranean shorelines.
 Making British history for the second time since the Roman era, they broke once more the islands’ isolation.
-Introducing the number zero and many knowledge from Eastern regions—not least bringing back ancient Greek and Roman classical texts—they laid the foundation for the birth of a modern European age.
+Introducing knowledge from the Middle East region—not least bringing back ancient Greek and Roman classical texts—they laid the foundation for the birth of the modern age.

 But history is full of violence: the dominant possession of a submissive culture manages to disguise the larceny by carefully rewriting history; and where memory lacks misunderstandings begin.
 Learning from the past, might architecture heal history’s wounds?
 Might it have the power to awake the routes concealed behind day-to-day life, revealing the whole cloaked behind the gloomy curtains of ignorance?
 Purple House represents an unconscious and personal trip into the Norman legacy: exploring diverse elements, following paths empirically, re-evoking remote visions, aiming to find a common lost sense: what were the forgotten exchanges between England, Wales, Ireland, Sicily and Middle East?